sergiudm/sergiudm.github.io/content/post/uv/index.md

 together with a new file, `uv.lock`, which contains the exact versions of the packages that were installed.
 Also, a new directory `./venv` has been created, which contains the virtual environment for the project.
 You can activate it using the aforementioned command.

 Note that if you use `uv pip install <package>`, it will install the package in the current virtual environment, but it will not update the `pyproject.toml` file or create a `uv.lock` file.
-So it is recommended to use `uv add <package>` instead.
+So you should decide whether you want to use `uv add` or `uv pip install` based on your needs.

-### Removing Dependencies
+### Changing/Removing Dependencies

 ### Managing Python Versions